The Essential Histogram: Optimal estimation of probabilities

 \end{proposition}

 If one is willing to make higher order smoothness assumptions on $F$, then it can be shown that the performance of these common histogram rules gets much closer to the benchmark.
 One key advantage of our proposed histogram is that it essentially attains the benchmark in every case by automatically adapting to the local smoothness.
-At the same time, some $H$ in $C_n(\alp)$ will typically have many fewer than the $n$ bins produced by $F_n$: If the underlying density is locally close to flat, then the multiscale likelihood ratio test will not exclude a candidate $H$ that has no jumps in that local region.
-Thus the $H \in C_n(\alp)$ with the fewest bins provide a histogram that gives a simple visualization of the data while still guaranteeing essentially optimal estimation of~$(F(I) )_I$.
+At the same time, some $H$ in $C_n(\alp)$ will typically have many fewer than the $n$ bins produced by $F_n$: If the underlying density is locally close to flat, then the multiscale likelihood ratio test will not exclude a candidate $H$ that has no breakpoints in that local region.
+Thus the $H \in C_n(\alp)$ with the fewest bins gives a simple visualization of the data while still guaranteeing essentially optimal estimation of~$(F(I) )_I$.

-The optimality results for estimating $F(I)$ provided by Theorems~\ref{thmA} and \ref{thmB} carry over to estimating the average density $\bar{f}(I)=F(I)/|I|$ by simply dividing the inequalities by $|I|$.
-We note that the construction of $C_n(\alp)$ via log likelihood ratio statistic $\lLR (H(I),F_n(I))$ rather than, say, the standardized binomial statistic $\sqrt{n}\frac{|H(I) -F_n(I)|}{\sqrt{ H(I)(1-H(I))}}$ is crucial for these optimality results, see the discussion in Section~\ref{optConfInt} in the Appendix.
+The optimality results for estimating $F(I)$ in Theorems~\ref{thmA} and \ref{thmB} carry over to estimating the average density $\bar{f}(I)=F(I)/|I|$ by simply dividing the inequalities by $|I|$, see \S\ref{optimalfeatures}.
+We note that the construction of $C_n(\alp)$ via log likelihood ratio statistic $\lLR (H(I),F_n(I))$ rather than, say, the standardized binomial statistic ${n^{1/2}}{|H(I) -F_n(I)|}{\bigl({H(I)(1-H(I))}\bigr)^{-1/2}}$ is crucial for these optimality results, see the discussion in \S\ref{optConfInt}.
 That section also shows that $C_n(\alp)$ is an optimal confidence region for $F$ when $d_p(F,H)$ is interpreted as a distance between $F$ and~$H$.